hyemin-han/BFMeta/README.md

 # BFMeta

+*** For the more up-to-date version, please see BayesFMRI: https://github.com/hyemin-han/BayesFMRI

 *** Further details are presented in a paper published in Cognitive Neuroscience (link: http://bit.ly/2RCbxZY).
 *** Please refer to and cite this article:
  Han, H., & Park, J. (2019).
 Bayesian meta-analysis of fMRI image data.
 Cognitive neuroscience, 10(2), 66-76.